 Starting a Program Development Career

 Some of the following was already covered in Thoughts About My Academic Experience which at Virginia Tech and the University of North Carolina at Chapel Hill, was all about my academic career mostly in research program development.
 Here I am going to provide more details about my career path while at these institutions.

 The job I got at Virginia Tech in the Office of the Vice Provost for Research and Development working for the Associate Vice Provost for Program Development, was as Industry Program Development Specialist.
 The salary was a 30% cut from what I had made in Boston, but then the cost of living was substantially lower in Blacksburg, Virginia, and at least it was a regular salary compared to consulting income.
-Salary was primarily a factor in how I related myself to other graduates of MIT Sloan, and it was certainly lower than any of my colleagues who were still working at that time.
+Salary has always been how I related myself to other graduates of MIT Sloan, and it was certainly lower than any of my colleagues who were still working at that time.

 Success with Grant Development